Islamabad Rejects Allegations of Pakistan's Control of Situation in Afghanistan

 The diplomat also said that "everyone knows you can't dictate to Afghans" as proven by the country's history.

 "And finally, one last point is that some foreign powers may think that it is only Pakistan's problem.
 No, it's not just our problem.
-Tomorrow a person fighting against Pakistan can join ISIS [the Islamic State terrorist group, banned in Russia] and start attacking others.
+Tomorrow a person fighting against Pakistan can join ISIS* and start attacking others.
 So overall, this problem has to be rooted out.
-But the key, one first step, is stability in Afghanistan for that," Khan said.
+But the key, one first step, is stability in Afghanistan for that", Khan said.

-The date and place of a meeting between Afghanistan’s neighboring countries are not yet determined, the diplomat added.
+The date and place of a meeting among Afghanistan's neighbours have not yet determined, the diplomat added.

 Pakistani Foreign Minister Shah Mahmood Qureshi has suggested holding such a meeting between foreign ministers of regional countries to discuss Afghanistan in the aftermath of the Taliban taking over Kabul.

-"There has been discussion [on holding a meeting of Afghanistan’s neighboring countries] going on, but there is nothing concrete yet as such in terms of who will be the participants, when it will take [place], whether the place is confirmed.
+"There has been discussion going on, but there is nothing concrete yet as such in terms of who will be the participants, when it will take [place], whether the place is confirmed.
 I don't have any information to share on that.
 But what I can tell you is there are some ideas about that.
-No concrete details yet," Khan said.
+No concrete details yet", Khan said.

 The diplomat also mentioned that the Extended Troika, which includes Russia, China, the United States, and Pakistan, is "the most important forum" when it comes to discussing Afghanistan-related issues.